wareefAlyousef/breast-cancer-project-Repository/Phase1/breastCancer (1).md

 7- Class distribution: The dataset is imbalanced, with 357 instances classified as benign and 212 instances classified as malignant.

+# Attributes table
+   The attributes table present important information about the attributes associated with the dataset.
+This table serves as a reference guide, outlining the different attributes, their description, data type, and possible values.
+It aims to provide a comprehensive overview of the dataset, enabling us to understand and utilize the information effectively.
 <table>
 <tr>
     <th>No</th>